OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  - 1. There is a de jure policy to vaccinate a population group
  - 2. There are enough vaccine doses on order and reasonably expected to be delivered, in order to vaccinate 20% of the target population
  - 3. There is de facto capacity and evidence that this is being met on the ground.
 For example, vaccines are actually being administered.
-- Elderly groups are as they are defined locally for the specific country being coded
+- Elderly groups are as they are defined locally for the specific country/territory being coded
 - Key workers are broadly defined according to local conditions, and may also be described as essential, frontline, and high risk employees.
 - Broad groups may include a large group of adults (eg. all those aged over 40), or other broadly defined population groups (eg. students)
 - A policy recorded as “no cost to individual” may also include a very small nominal cost to the individual, such as the small pharmaceutical co-payments (eg. $5) in some public health systems